 Course Registration

-The Advising Center will begin meeting with students for their Fall 2025 Registration advising appointments soon.
+The Advising Center is now meeting with students for their Spring 2026 Registration advising appointments soon.
 All students must make an appointment with their assigned academic advisor through Nexus.
 For more information, please check your UConn email for updates from your assigned advisor.
 Please reach out to your advisor or StamfordAdvising@uconn.edu should you have a time sensitive concern to discuss.

 Click here for step-by-step directions!